How will Issue 24 affect Twinsburg Education System, including staff salary, and Police and Fire Department efficiency and salary.

-Video from the April 14th, 2020 Twinsburg City Council Meeting.
-This meeting was held VIRTUALLY via Zoom due to COVID-19 health concerns.
+Video from the October 13th, 2020 Twinsburg City Council Meeting.

-Items on the agenda included approval of the previous meeting’s minutes, audience participation, Council communications and reports, the Mayor’s report, department head reports, legislation and an executive session.
+Items on the agenda included Fitness Center Memberships (caucus), Holiday Lights (caucus), Railroad Delineators (caucus), approval of the previous meeting’s minutes, a Mayoral proclamation for Jeff Cole, audience participation, Council communications and reports, the Mayor’s report, department head reports, ten pieces of legislation and an executive session.

 Can we sell the clubhouse, the golf course business, and add in the 19.2 acres the city tried to rezone 3 times to generate funds to pay off the clubhouse debt?